 Life story shared by Yota Dimitriadi

-Amy left behind her two baby sons: Henry Arthur Theodore (2 years) and newborn George D’Esterre.
-Amy may have died in childbirth or very soon after judging from the dates on her gravestone.
 Unfortunately both her sons died about a year after their mother: George in July 1866 and Theodore on 30th December 1866.
 Theodore is buried in Cheltenham, where the family lived, but George is buried with his mother in Reading Old.
+George seemed to have been born with congenital hydrocephalus and suffered with seizures (convulsions).
+At the time of George’s death his dad lived at 21 Abbot(t) Road, Reading.

 Amy’s family were protestants and she is buried in a prominent position by the main path that led to the Episcopal Chapel.